loomio/loomio_help/content/user_manual/polls/proposal_types/index.md

 * What size t-shirt would you like?
 * If we ran a workshop, how likely are you to attend?

+### Multiple choice

+Select the tick box, **Multiple choice**, if you wish for people to be able to choose multiple options rather than just a single choice off of the list of options.

 ## Score poll

 _Express the degree of preference for each option_